Amanpreet07/DirectoryClone/README.md

  ---

  ### How to use ?
+Clone and open in NetBeans or Eclipse or import java files to project and build and run.

+Will upload .EXE soon.

 The tool is self understood.
 I have included usage tips while hovering over fields and buttons.

 DEEP SCAN : To include all the subfolders and files under a directory.
 For **MOVIES, TV-SHOWS, SONGS etc.**